FoxyLinkIO/FoxyLink/README.md

 If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.
 Open an issue and someone else can do the work.

 This is a legal way of saying "If you submit a PR to us, that code becomes ours".
-99.9% of the time that's what you intend anyways; we hope it doesn't scare you away from contributing.
+99.9% of the time that's what you intend anyways; we hope it won't scare you away from contributing.

 ## Happy Customers